 Why Brands Win on Facebook with a Community-First Strategy

-In 2025, Facebook remains one of the most powerful platforms for brands to connect with audiences, despite ongoing competition from the likes of TikTok, Instagram and YouTube.
-With over 3 billion monthly active users worldwide (Backlinko, 2025), and an algorithm increasingly designed to surface engaging content from accounts users may not even follow (Stelzner, 2025), Facebook still offers unmatched potential for reach and discovery.
-Yet the brands that thrive here are not the ones blasting out generic posts or relying heavily on ad spend.
-Instead, they are those adopting a community-first mindset, building trust, sparking conversation, and offering value that extends beyond the product itself.
+In 2025, Facebook remains one of the most powerful platforms for brands to connect with audiences, despite ongoing competition from the likes of TikTok, Instagram, and YouTube.
+With over 3 billion monthly active users worldwide (Backlinko, 2025), and an algorithm increasingly designed to surface engaging content from accounts users may not even follow (Stelzner, 2025), Facebook still offers significant potential for reach and connection.
+However, as we move into 2026, Facebook’s strength lies less in first-touch discovery and more in what happens next: depth, trust, and community building.

 Facebook in 2025: The Numbers That Matter